valarauca/amd64_timer/README.md

 x86/x86_64 Timer
 ---

-This is a low level CPU tick count timer.
-What it returns is the value heald within the processor time stamp counter.
+This is a low level CPU cycle count timer.
+What it returns is the value held within the processor time stamp counter.
 This counter is incremented every CPU cycle.

 ---
 ####Considerations

-When bench marking with this crate you want to assure your CPU is set to fixed multipler.
+When bench marking with this crate you want to assure your CPU is set to a fixed multipler.
 This mean Intel Turbo Boost must be OFF.
-You can do this in the bios.
+You can do this in via the bios.

-This create requires Rust Nightly (as it uses `asm!` macro)
+This crate requires Rust Nightly (as it uses `asm!` macro)

 ---